J3NKO/HistoryQuizApp/README.md

 * add pop up when all 50 questions have been completed.
 * Code needs to be refactored and commented for readibility
+* Also a customizable prompt when a answer is clicked.
+* possible scoring system